Curriculum

 MFAcc Logo

 Students are required to complete 10 graduate credits over a 2 year period - these courses run one at a time, each following the next in the order listed.
-The delivery mode for MFAcc courses is ONLINE SYNCHRONOUS using ZOOM
+The delivery mode for all but the final MFAcc course is ONLINE SYNCHRONOUS using ZOOM, one evening per week.

 MFAcc YEAR 1(IFA190x)